|

 Instructions

-Antimicrobials, proton pump inhibitors and bismuth preparations are known to suppress H. pylori, and ingestion of these prior to H. pylori testing (culture, histology, rapid urease, UBT, antigen) may cause false-negative results.
-If a patient has ingested these compounds within two weeks prior to performing the ImmunoCard STAT!
-HpSA test, a false-negative result may occur.
-In such cases, the test should be repeated on a new specimen obtained two weeks after discontinuing treatment.
-A positive result for a patient ingesting these compounds within two weeks prior to performing the ImmunoCard STAT!
-HpSA test, should be considered accurate.
+Antimicrobials, proton pump inhibitors and bismuth preparations are known to suppress H. pylori and ingestion of these prior to H. pylori testing (culture, histology, rapid urease, UBT, antigen) may give a false negative result.
+If a negative result is obtained for a patient ingesting these compounds within two weeks prior to performing the Curian HpSA assay, a false-negative result may be obtained.
+The test should be repeated on a new specimen two weeks after discontinuing treatment.
+A positive result for a patient ingesting these compounds within two weeks prior to performing the Curian HpSA test, should be considered accurate.

 Specimen Stability